Gabriel-Kaufman/3PGBarebones/README.md

 This repository contains two main scripts:

 1. **`simple_3pg_example.R`** - A minimal example script that demonstrates basic 3PG model usage with the built-in example datasets.
 2. **`3pg_biomass_only.R`** - A more comprehensive script that focuses on biomass accumulation and carbon sequestration, with visualizations and detailed outputs.
+This uses sample data which we collect from our project, and can serve as a template for setting up the carbon sequestration equivalents based on species.

 ## How to Use